rbuchberger/jekyll_picture_tag/readme.md

 #### posts_folders

-To automate matching between posts slugs and base images folders, avoiding a mess in your base images folder, set this to `true`.
+To automate matching between posts slugs and base images folders, avoiding a mess in your base images folder, set this to your base images folders hierarchy.

-For example, if a post is located at `_posts/2015/2015-04-20-picture-tag-enhanced.md`, and the base image is `assets/images/_fullsize/2015/2015-04-20-picture-tag-enhanced/look-at-this.png`.
+For example, if a post is located at `_posts/2015/2015-04-20-picture-tag-enhanced.md`, and the base image is `assets/images/_fullsize/2015/04/picture-tag-enhanced/look-at-this.png`.

-With `posts_folders` set to `false` (or not set), you'll have to write `{% picture 2015/2015-04-20-picture-tag-enhanced/look-at-this.png %}`.
+With `posts_folders` set to `"none"` (or not set), you'll have to write `{% picture 2015/04/picture-tag-enhanced/look-at-this.png %}`.

-With `posts_folders` set to `true`, you only have to write `{% picture look-at-this.png %}`.
+With `posts_folders` set to `":year/:month/:slug/"`, you only have to write `{% picture look-at-this.png %}`.
 You don't need to write the full path in the Liquid tag anymore.

-Defaults to false.
+Defaults to "none".

 #### output